Khushboo-Sharma-110597/Onboarding-Repos/Onboarding/product/AI.md

     - Select the dropdown next to Launch and pick "watsonx"
     - When the page loads, go to the new sidebar and select Projects > View all projects
     - Verify if you are a member of the CICS-AI-Project.
-    - If you are not a member, please reach out to @WilliamYates or @James-Davies to request access.
+    - If you are not a member, please reach out to @khushboo-sharma-110597 to request access.

 - [ ] **Join the IBM Cloud account for ETSI DevOps**
     - Please go and login to [AccessHub](https://ibm-support.saviyntcloud.com/ECMv6/request/requestHome)